abhineet123/MTF/Config/ReadMe.md

 		Description:
 			set the horizontal and vertical sampling resolutions equal to the actual size of the object selected for tracking;
 			overrides the last two parameters;

+	 Parameter:	'line_thickness'
+		Description:
+			thickness of the line used for drawing the bounding box that represents the current location of the tracker and/or the ground truth
+		Applies to:
+			all examples

+	 Parameter:	'show_corner_ids'
+		Description:
+			show the numerical ID of each bounding box corner along with drawing the box itself; these IDs are 0-based and increase anti clockwise starting from the top left corner;
+			note that this convention is defined with respect to the initial orientation of the object; if the object rotates in the course of being tracked, the corner with ID 0 might no longer remain in the top left of its new orientation;
+		Applies to:
+			all examples

+	 Parameter:	'sel_quad_obj'
+		Description:
+			select an arbitrary quadrilateral as the bounding box that defines the object to be tracked; this involves selecting the 4 corners by clicking at each; if disables, a rectangular object is selected instead by clicking on its two opposite corners;
+			only matters if a live/camera video stream is used or object selection from ground truth is disabled Applies to:
+			all examples

 	 Parameter:	'enable_learning'
 		Description: